AdamLuchjenbroers/SolarisStables/solaris/stablemanager/StableManager.md

 * LedgerItem captures stable expenses and details throughout the week (the Ledger model will be folded into StableWeek).
 * Stable Action to capture actions taken by the stable during the week.

+## Events
+Events will be captured in 'Log' tables that record a stream of events that apply to a given object.